chu0802/SLA/README.md

 Replace <env_name> with the desired name of your new environment.
 This command will create a new environment with Python version 3.10.10 and install all the required packages specified in the requirements.txt file.

+### Compatible PyTorch version

+The requirements file specifies PyTorch version 2.0.
+Emprically it has shown to speed up the training progress.

+However, the code does not use any PyTorch 2.0 features and should be compatible with older versions of PyTorch, such as version 1.12.0.

 ## Data Preparation

 ### Supported Datasets